contentstash/contentstash/README.md

 ### Example app

 To run the example app first run all required services via docker-compose (see [Development](#development)).
-After that, run the following command:
+After that, run the following commands:

 ```sh
 cd apps/example
 pnpm dev
 ```

-If you want to run the example app in the production mode, run the following command:
+If you want to run the example app in the production mode, run the following commands:

 ```sh
 cd apps/example